vuolen/reaktor-k20/README.md

 1. This project requires [Leiningen](https://leiningen.org/).
 2. Download/clone the project source from GitHub.
 3. Navigate to the project directory with your terminal and run `lein ring server`
-4. A browser window should open with the website open.
+4. The website should automatically open.
 If not, then navigate to `localhost:8000` with your browser of choice

 ## Documentation